anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 > ## Google’s Customer Engagement Suite
+- Tools to support your company in engaging with customers effectively, which can be built on top of Google’s Contact Center as a Service (CCaaS), an enterprise-grade contact center solution that is native to the cloud.
 - Conversational Agents
 	- Conversational Agents to act as effective chatbots communicating with your customers.
 - Agent Assist
 	- Agent Assist to support your live human contact center agents.
 Using AI and generative AI, Agent Assist can recommend agent responses to customers, suggest the appropriate knowledge base content to solve a customer’s issue, transcribe or translate calls in real time, summarize conversations and more.
 	- Not all human agents are the same and they have different levels of experience.
 There can be a lot of training needed, especially when a new agent starts.
 - Conversational Insights
 	- Conversational Insights to gain insights into all your communications with customers (through chatbot agents or human agents).
 	- This tool uses machine learning analytics to provide you with information such as agent and caller sentiment, entity identification, and call topics.
 	- Contact center as a service (CCaaS)
 	- CCaaS provides a complete contact center solution.
 It manages the infrastructure, integrates with CRMs, and offers omnichannel support (consistent experience across all channels, like websites, apps, phone, and text).
 	- CCaaS seamlessly integrates with other Customer Engagement Suite tools, including Conversational Agents for automated support, Agent Assist for real-time agent guidance, and Conversational Insights for valuable data analysis.

 > ## Google Agentspace